Skip to Content

 Wally Luckeydoo, Ed.D.

-2026 Jump$tart Corey Carlisle Public Policy Award Winner | 2025 TETA Outstanding Teacher of the Year | 2024 TN Jump$tart Educator of the Year
+2026 EIFLE Educator of the Year | 2026 Jump$tart Corey Carlisle Public Policy Award Winner | 2025 TETA Outstanding Teacher of the Year | 2024 TN Jump$tart Educator of the Year

 Supports National Education Frameworks